Normativity: Pro tanto and all-things-considered

 A normative reason is pro tanto if it favors an action or state in a certain respect or from a specific perspective.
 For example, if a joke is funny, then this is a pro tanto reason for telling it.
 However, pro tanto reasons are limited considerations that do not take everything into account and can be defeated by other reasons.
 If the joke would offend someone, this is a separate pro tanto reason for not telling it.
 Normative all-things-considered assessments, by contrast, take all relevant factors into account.
 They weigh all advantages and disadvantages and prescribe an action or state as a conclusive judgment not limited to domain-specific considerations.

 A closely related distinction is between formal and robust normativity, also discussed as generic and authoritative normativity.
 Formal normativity arises from any standards or norms relative to which a mistake can be made.
 It is a pervasive phenomenon in everyday life, encompassing domains such as law, linguistic conventions, table manners, and games.
 For example, the rules of chess belong to formal normativity, like the prescription that pawns may move forward but not backward.
 The normative authority of this type of formal standard typically depends on context and can be overridden by other considerations.
 Robust normativity, by contrast, carries genuine normative force independent of contingent frameworks.
+It does not arise from arbitrarily defined rules or standards but is instead tied to more fundamental normative requirements, like the general authority of moral requirements in contrast to the context-bound authority of legal pawn-movements relative to the framework of chess.